Are Panic Attacks Taking Over Your Life?

 What are anxiety attacks?
 In a panic attack, terror takes over your body and makes it feel like an unsafe place.
 Your throat tightens, you may feel like you are choking, and you may have chest pain.
 You feel like you’re losing control.
 Your heart rate speeds up, and your breathing gets shallow.
 You may be afraid that you are dying or having a heart attack.
 Maybe you’ve even gone to the emergency room out of fear that something physical is wrong, only to find that you are all right physically.

 Although a panic attack lasts between 11 and 13 minutes, it can feel like a lifetime.
 Panic attacks are a normal bodily response that is happening in the wrong context.
 There are appropriate times to panic, and the body has a specific response to these stressful situations.
+However, with panic disorder, the alarm is going off at the wrong time.

 This response is time-limited—a surge of adrenaline in the body.
 The adrenaline is reabsorbed in three to five minutes.
 When having a panic attack, it can be helpful to remember that you’ll feel better soon if you don’t fight it.
 However, the intensity and discomfort of a panic attack make it hard to keep this in mind in the moment.
 In therapy, you can learn to recognize and take charge of your panic attack symptoms.

 In addition to the panic attacks themselves, you may experience a secondary level of pain—worrying about having another attack.
 If you are struggling with panic attacks, your life may revolve around avoidance.
 Perhaps you are doing everything you can to avoid having another panic attack.
 You may change your life to avoid panic attack triggers.
 Avoidance may work to prevent panic attacks, but it makes life smaller and smaller.
+Over time, this can lead to the development of panic disorder.

 Through Panic Attack Treatment You Can Learn to Control Panic Attacks And Enjoy Life Again